-Is the spider dangerous?
+Is it dangerous?
 Yes.
 This is one of the few spiders that possess venom that can be dangerous for humans.

 Where does it live?
 The most common species, which is black with a red hourglass, occurs throughout the eastern US.
 Others occur mostly in the eastern US.

 What is the spider's habitat?
-Black widows spin webs in corners, stump holes, and cave entrances.
+Black widows spin webs in dark, sheltered places: corners, stump holes, and cave entrances.
 Some, of course, can be found in your basement.

 What interesting habits does it have?
 Black widows get their name from the female's habit of eating the smaller male after mating.